Shabbat Dinner

 Speak special blessings over each child (things you’re grateful for, things you see in their character, and things you desire for their life)

-You could also sing or play “The Blessing” by Kari Jobe and Cody Carnes which uses lyrics from this passage in Scripture
+Singing: Close with playing “The Blessing” by Kari Jobe and Cody Carnes which uses lyrics from this passage in Scripture

 Time of Singing and Dancing